Bauke Mollema: 2017

-2018 season
+2018

 After just missing out on a stage win at the Volta ao Algarve in February, Mollema took his first win of the season at the Settimana Internazionale di Coppi e Bartali where he won stage 2 and finished 2nd overall.
 His next result came just a week after, where he was 7th overall at the Tour of the Basque Country.
-The classics campaign was mixed for Mollema as he only finished in the top 10 on one occasion at La Flèche Wallonne with a 6th place.
-At the Tour de France, Mollema was once again team leader and it looked promising after a great first week where he was one of the best general classification contenders.
-However already on the second mountain stage, Mollema cracked and switched his focus to go for stage wins.
-He was very close to winning a stage, but had to settle with a 3rd and 4th place as his best stage results.
-As he had done the previous years with great success, Mollema started Clásica de San Sebastián the week following the end of the Tour.
+The classics campaign was mixed for Mollema as he only finished in the top 10 on one occasion, at La Flèche Wallonne, with a 6th place.
+At the Tour de France, Mollema was once again team leader, but he cracked on the second mountain stage, and switched his focus to go for stage wins.
+He was very close to winning a stage, but had to settle with results of third and fourth – coming on consecutive days either side of the final rest day – as his best stage results.
+As he had done in the previous years, Mollema started Clásica de San Sebastián the week following the end of the Tour.
 He was the only one to match the pace of Julian Alaphilippe in the final, but lost the sprint for victory to Alaphilippe.

-Mollema chose to start the Vuelta a España, his second Grand Tour of the season.
-He showed he had form already on the fifth stage where he finished 2nd just behind Simon Clarke.
-Four days later he was once again in the breakaway and once again had to settle with a 2nd place.
-Ben King attacked just before the final climb, and was not chased instantly by his breakaway companions.
-Later on the climb it looked like King was having difficulties and Mollema slowly chased him down.
-However, as the finish line came closer, King kept riding a fast pace which Mollema could not catch.
-Mollema finished 2nd overall in the Mountains classification.
-In October he won the Italian semi classic Gran Premio Bruno Beghelli; his second victory of the season.
+At the Vuelta a España, he finished second on the fifth stage, behind Simon Clarke.
+Four days later he was once again in the breakaway and once again had to settle with second place, this time behind Ben King.
+He was also unable to catch Thomas De Gendt in the mountains classification, and thus, finished in second place.
+In October he won the Italian semi classic Gran Premio Bruno Beghelli, attacking from just over 2 km from the finish, for his second victory of the season.